ApeCommerce/ape-dev/README.md

 - MailDev UI: Mail box

 ## Setup

+Services can be customized in the `docker-compose.yml` file or commented out if not needed.

 To customize local ports on which services are exposed, create a `.env` file: